 So you’ll see, the SOUND of middle voice is not really that different to full chest voice, and allows a powerful connection through to our head register – the middle voice is the answer if you’re looking to sing higher chest voice notes.

 Can’t I just sing higher in chest voice?

 No. Chest voice is a full-length vocal chord coordination that works well for our low range, but would require too much air pressure and tension to vibrate at the fast speeds required for high notes that middle voice can create so easily.

-I like to think of chest voice and head voice as a ‘final destination’ in either direction of the voice – middle voice is simply the tran that carries you in either direction.
+I like to think of chest voice and head voice as a ‘final destination’ in either direction of the voice – middle voice is simply the train that carries you in either direction.

 Can I just sing lower in head voice?

 Again, no. Head voice is a ‘zipped’ chord coordination that is too thin and light to vibrate with the deep frequencies that middle voice allows us to sing with – meaning you won’t hit the notes, or worse, you’ll damage your vocal chords while they’re in this ‘short’ coordination if you use too much force or pressure.
 Remember your singing voice is actually a coordination of the muscles responsible for chest voice and those that allow your head register – learn how to balance between these two registers in your middle voice for a powerfully connected, resonant and strain free singing voice.